ptmt/connect-dispatcher/README.md

 Why?

 1. Conventions over configurations.
 No more large routes tables.
-2. No direct views operations in conrollers.
-You can process first response on the server-side, then render same view and data in the browser.
-DRY-princple, reduce codebase.
+2. Controller return data to views, explicit or implicit render it depends from context.
+You can process first response on the server-side, then render the same view in the browser.
-2. 3-level caching. (controllers, views, persistEntirePage)
+2. Cache controllers, views or persist in cache entire page.
+Currently cache stored in memory, but not a big deal move on to Redis.
-4. Small size footprint, just single file dispatcher.js.
+4. Small size footprint, just single file dispatcher.js

 ## Getting started